MP Estate Planning UK

 When to Report Gifts

-• Gifts that exceed the annual exemption limit.
+• All gifts made in the seven years before death that exceed the annual exemption limits.

 How to Report Gifts

-Reporting gifts involves completing the relevant sections of the Inheritance Tax Account forms.
-The most commonly used form is IHT400, which covers various aspects of inheritance tax, including details about gifts made by the deceased.
+Reporting gifts on death involves completing the relevant sections of the Inheritance Tax Account forms.
+The most commonly used form is the IHT400, which covers the full details of the deceased’s estate, including a schedule for lifetime gifts.
+Simpler estates may be able to use the shorter forms or the online excepted estate process.

 To report gifts accurately, you’ll need to provide:

-• Details of the gift, including its value and the date it was given.
+• Details of each gift, including its value and the date it was made.

-• Any relevant documentation, such as deeds or valuations.
+• Any relevant documentation, such as valuations, bank statements, or trust deeds.

-Here’s an example of how to report gifts in a structured format:
+Here’s an example of how to keep records of gifts in a structured format:

 Date of GiftValue of GiftRecipient’s NameRecipient’s Relationship